b3ck/server-bitrate-html/ALL_SERVERS/README.md

 ---

-After everything is configured correctly and edited it to your liking, save it and add the `bitrate.html` as a browser source in OBS.
+After everything is configured correctly and edited to your liking, save it and add the `bitrate.html` as a browser source in OBS.

 Enjoy!
 -b3ck